Lukasye/ds_project_ws2223_group3/README.md

 ### Running<br>
 Run the client with a single command:
 ```
-python Client.py --port5700
+python Client.py --port 5700
 ```
-the default port will be 5700, if there are multiple clients, you should manually change the port.<br>
+the default port will be 5700, if there are multiple clients, you should manually change the port. <b>Attention: because a single process will use 4 ports, make sure that leave some space between two processes.</b><br>
 In order to start the Server, you need to enter two additional parameters
 ```
 python Server.py --port 10001 --opt 1